interstar/Patterning-Core/tutorial/sources/Introduction to Patterning.md

 ----
 ### Let's make some grids of these

-Note that grid-layout takes a list of the patterns we want to lay out on it.
+Note that grid takes a list of the patterns we want to lay out on it.

 Here we just use (repeat pattern) to make an infinite lazy list of them.

-    (grid-layout 8 (repeat a-pat))
+    (grid 8 (repeat a-pat))

 ----
 :patterning

-(grid-layout 6
+(grid 6
  (repeat
   (stack
    (poly 5 0.7 0 0 {:stroke (p-color 0 0 255), :stroke-weight 2})